hannahilea/hannahilea.github.io/blog/just-flag/src.md

 ## Examples

 When do I use the phrase "just flag"?
-Also, I hate to say it, but I do often---unfortunately!---stylize it with airquotes.[^airquotes]
+Also, I hate to say it, but I do often---unfortunately!---stylize it with air quotes.[^airquotes]

+[^airquotes]: I know, I know, [air quotes](https://en.wikipedia.org/wiki/Air_quotes) are _so_ uncool.
+Unfortunately, they are also useful in the context in which someone has literally just said a word and you are now quoting it.

-[^airquotes]: I know, I know, this is SO uncool.
-Unfortunately, it is also useful.
-It's a little ~~more~~ less uncool if you do your air quotes using [non-English quotation mark symbols](https://en.wikipedia.org/wiki/Quotation_mark#Summary_table), e.g., „German“ or « French », etc. Suffice it to say, you will look and feel *exceptionally* cool making these quotes in the air.
-And of course, I am an excellent judge of coolness. 😇
+    You could always make your air quotes a little ~~more~~ less uncool by making your them [non-English quotation mark symbols](https://en.wikipedia.org/wiki/Quotation_mark#Summary_table), e.g., „German“ or « French », etc. Suffice it to say, you will look and feel *exceptionally* cool if you make any of these quotes in the air.
+And of course, I am an excellent judge of coolness. 😎

-ANYWAY.
 Let's look at some examples to illustrate the utility of "just flag" recognition:

 Conversation with junior me: